craigfrancis/security/hpkp-setup/readme.md

 Generally speaking, do you have more than one person managing your sever infrastructure?

-If so, or you want to ignore this advice, the process I've found for implementing HPKP is below...
+If so, or you want to ignore this advice, the process I follow for implementing HPKP is below...

 ---